Florafelt Pro System aquaponic test garden growing lettuce from seed in Sonoma, California.

 Large 100 gallon tanks are placed below each set of grids that cover an area 8 feet wide by 4 feet tall.
 A gutter directs water into the tank.
 A section of grid is hinged and locked on the top of the tank for child safety and to keep rodents out.
 Built-out tank surrounds would make this a much more attractive installation.
 For this test garden, these were adequate.

 Standard 5/8″ irrigation tubing is used to circulate water through the system.
 Large holes are placed above each felted column.
+Only one line of tubing across the top.
 Tubing ends are stopped using the folded method.

 Florafelt Grow Buns are pre-folded and held together with rubber bands.
 Each bun creates a plantable furrow for seeds.